kmanikanta335/mySociety/README.md

 A mobile application built using Kotlin and Jetpack Compose that helps manage and streamline society-related activities.
 The app includes features like event scheduling, announcements, maintenance requests, payment methods, and more.

 Features:
-- Announcements
+- Announcements and notifications
-- Event scheduling
+- Event scheduling and reminders
 - Payment gateways
 - Society tour
 - Authentication